Competitive African Rice Initiative (CARI) II

-Title: Supporting the African rice value chain (Competitive African Rice Initiative, CARI)
+Title: Supporting the African rice value chain (Competitive African Rice Initiative, CARI II)

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)